nats-io/nats-java-vertx-client/README.md

 ### Subscribing

-There are two methods of subscribing, Push and Pull with each variety having its own set of options and abilities.
+There are two methods of subscribing, Push and Pull, with each variety having its own set of options and abilities.

 #### Push Subscribing